fsoubelet/dotfiles/README.md

 ## Note

-Currently, running `make` only works on macOS.
+Currently, running `make` only works on macOS, but not every single installation point will be handled an the user might need to install some things manually.
 If on a Linux distribution, have a look at the different targets (`make  help` will be useful) and run them individually.
 Most of them should run without issue.